openvstorage/ovs-documentation/Administration/Configs/vpool.md

 #### VolumeDriver Config file
 The VolumeDriver gets configured per vPool.
-To change the config file, edit the json located at */opt/openvstorage/config/storagedriver/storagedriver/vpool_name.json*
+To change the config file, edit the json located at `/opt/OpenvStorage/config/storagedriver/storagedriver/<vpool_name>.json`
 Some of the values can be dynamically changed (dynamic reconfigurable), other values require a restart.
 To make sure the static values get applied execute ** service ovs-volumedriver-vpool_name restart**

-> **Note:**
-> Modifying the config files incorrectly might result in data loss.
+**Note: Modifying the config files incorrectly might result in data loss.**

 | component | key | default value | dynamically reconfigurable | remarks |
 | --- | --- | -- | --- | --- |